carbon-design-system/design-system-website/src/content/guidelines/accessibility/developers.md

 ```
 <br/>

-**Utilize WAI-ARIA roles and landmark roles**
+**Utilize ARIA (Accessible Rich Internet Application) roles and landmark roles**

-Aria roles help assistive technology users orient themselves to a page and navigate when they can't visually see the layout or providing further context about different functionalities.
+Aria roles convey the intent or meaning of an element to assistive technology.
+This helps users navigate when they can't see the layout and provides further context about different functionalities.

 Landmark roles identify regions in a page, and act much like native HTML tags would when it comes to semantics.
 Signpost roles describe other information about a given element's functionality on a page.
-These are especially helpful when building complex UI's or with providing additional semantics to native HTML elements.
+These are especially helpful when building complex, custom interfaces or to reinforce semantics in native HTML elements.

 ```html
 <!-- signpost roles -->